timcdlucas/translucent_interpretable_ML_review/translucent_plan.md

   - good uncertainty, poor scaling
 - non statistical non parametric

+7. a note on image analysis and deep learning
+  - hard
+  - large, seperate literature
+  - zero expectation that features in image analysis relate to nature's model.
+[@mac2018bat, @waldchen2018machine]

 6. iid
   - typically assumed, more so in CV
   - eg least squares doesn't assume iid.
 Max like and se does.